angular/angular/aio/content/guide/glossary.md

 In JavaScript (ECMAScript), each file is a module and all objects defined in the file belong to that module.
 Objects can exported, making them public, and public objects can be imported for use by other modules.

 Angular ships as a collection of JavaScript modules, or libraries.
 Each Angular library name begins with the `@angular` prefix.
-Install them with the NPM package manager and import parts of them with JavaScript `import` declarations.
+Install them with the npm package manager and import parts of them with JavaScript `import` declarations.

 Compare the Angular [NgModule](guide/glossary#ngmodule).